Rinderpest: Rinderpest in 19th-century Europe

 A major outbreak affected the whole of the British Isles for three years after 1865.
 In August 1865 an Order of the British Privy Council required the slaughter of rinderpest-affected cattle.
-By early May 1867, the overall slaughter total was around 75,000 cattle, which at that time had a value of approximately £10 per head.
-Initially, £55,000 was granted (after a period of delay) to compensate farmers where they complied with the slaughter directive but had no other source of compensation.
+By early May 1867, the overall slaughter total was around 75,000 cattle, which at that time had a value around £10 per head.
+Initially, £55,000 were granted (after a period of delay) to compensate farmers where they complied with the slaughter directive, but had no other source of compensation.
 In certain areas, such as Aberdeenshire and Norfolk, farmers had banded together to provide mutual assurance by creating a resource pool against the risk of rinderpest.
-Because the initial slaughter regime was not backed by compensation, it was the presence of a voluntary mutual assurance scheme that drove down the infection rates by guaranteeing payment for compliance with the government instruction.
+Because the initial slaughter regimen was not backed by compensation, the presence of a voluntary mutual assurance scheme drove down the infection rates by guaranteeing payment for compliance with the government instruction.
 The Privy Council ordered a detailed investigation of the disaster, which reported in 1868.

-In 1871, there was held an international Rinderpest convention in Vienna.
-It was purposed to establish mechanisms for reporting outbreaks to warn neighbouring countries, and so as to establish policies for inspections, quarantines and disinfections as well as monitoring the cattle trade.
+In 1871, an international Rinderpest convention was held in Vienna.
+It was purposed to establish mechanisms for reporting outbreaks to warn neighbouring countries, and so as to establish policies for inspections, quarantines, and disinfections, as well as monitoring the cattle trade.

-In 1879, there was a notable cattle plague outbreak in Congress Poland and parts of Prussia, resulting in the slaughter of animals.
+In 1879, a notable cattle plague outbreak in Congress Poland and parts of Prussia resulted in the slaughter of animals.
 Impacted cities included Warsaw, Posen, and Sochaczew.
-Prussian authorities considered military border guards to help hinder the spread of the disease.
+Prussian authorities considered military border guards to hinder the spread of the disease.